 Another thing that some agencies do is mark-up ad spend.
 For example, if the agency places $5,000 in Facebook ads, they will then mark-up the spend to the client at sometimes 10 to 20 percent.
 That means the media buy will end up costing the client $5,500-$6,000.
 Asking an agency about their policies for marking up ads or other out of pocket costs can be important in terms of how far your budget actually goes.

 If you don’t know what to look for, it can be confusing to review PR agency service fee structures.
 In summary, some key take-aways are to find out if fees are hourly or fixed, if a retainer is available, if the agency charges different rates for different staff and if they mark-up ad spend.
 Finding out these significant pieces of information can help you make an educated decision.

+Are you looking to hire a PR agency that can assist your in in providing targeted PR services?
 Connect with us to learn more about working with Beyond Fifteen, our services and fee structure.